rq5273/SoftEtherVPN_container/README.md

 Please see about SoftEtherVPN. <https://www.softether.org/>

 This make it possible to run SoftEtherVPN server on a container.

-VPNAzure is also available.
+This container is considered to use only VPNAzure without port opening.

 Please see about VPNAzure.